Send money to Sri Lanka

 So you’ve got an idea of the basic differences between providers, but what are the key features you should be looking out for before choosing the provider to send money to Sri Lanka with?

-- Exchange rate: First things first, the most important feature you’ll need to consider is the exchange rate on offer - after all, the better the exchange rate, the more money you’ll have at the end.
+- Exchange rate: First things first, the most important feature you’ll need to consider is the exchange rate on offer - after all, the better the exchange rate when converting Aussie dollars to Sri Lankan Rupees (LKR), the more money you’ll have at the end.
 While the rate differences on offer may not seem enormous between providers, you’ll certainly notice it if you’re making a large transaction.

 - Fees: Aside from the exchange rate, exchange fees are the other big feature which will influence the amount of money you’ll get after a money transfer to Sri Lanka.
-Banks tend to charge foreign exchange fees on their transfers on top of the margin they make on the exchange rate, while specialist providers generally won’t charge one.
+Banks tend to charge foreign exchange fees on their transfers on top of the margin they make on the exchange rate, while specialist providers may not charge one and some may also waive this fee if you transfer above a certain amount.
 Other costs you should look out for when choosing a provider are cancellation or amendment fees, as well as fees for over the counter, phone or online transactions.

-- Limits: Providers have different minimum and maximum amounts you’ll be able to transfer to Sri Lanka at one time.
+- Limits: Providers have different minimum and maximum amounts you’ll be able to transfer to Sri Lanka at one time, so you should pick one that suits your transfer size.
 And if you’re planning to make frequent transfers, there may also be limits on the number of transfers you can make in a particular period of time (e.g. each month).

 - Speed: Need to transfer your money quickly?
 Whether you’re using a bank or a specialist provider, you can typically expect transfer time of between 1-3 days, although you may be able to speed up the process for a fee.